sultanahamer/PermissionsManager/README.md

 # PermissionsManager
-An android app to alert user of potential dangerous permissions given to multiple apps
+An android app to alert user of potential dangerous permissions given to apps installed